 Entrants warrant that: (i) they have personally created their entry and own all rights to it; (ii) all related intellectual property belongs to the entrant; and (iii) the entry does not violate any laws of any country or infringe upon another party's trademark or copyright.
 Entrants indemnify the Prize and its Administrators against any loss or damages resulting from a breach of this warranty.

-Simultaneous submissions will not be permitted (i.e. submissions to other prizes and/or publications at any time during the period that entries are being considered).
+Simultaneous submissions will not be permitted during the competition period (i.e. a poem cannot be submitted to other prizes and/or publications).
+The competition period is 2 December 2017 to 31 August 2018.
+The Longlist will be published on the University of Canberra website by 31 August 2018.
 A poem will be ineligible if it is under contract to any publisher or broadcaster.

 No changes will be permitted once an entry has been submitted.